ImagineThisNHS/ImagineThisNHS.github.io/getting started/how to use.md

 The files will need to be copied to the newly initiated project within the **same** corresponding directories.

 #### Please Note:
 When copying files be sure to only replace existing files with the generated code downloaded.
-Do not delete any files that are create by default from the file.
+Do not delete any files that are created by default from the template file.

 ### 5.4 Install dependencies
 Enter the directory of the project just created